Cozy and nutritious, this easy vegan Italian wedding soup is perfect to warm your body and your soul.

 How to Make Vegan Italian Wedding Soup

 Firstly, I make sure I have my meatballs made.
-The chickpea meatballs should be made ahead of time, or at least popped in the oven, before you make this soup so they will be ready to go when the soup is finished – It’s a pretty quick recipe.
-You can of course use any kind of vegan meatball.
+Homemade meatballs should be made ahead of time, or at least popped in the oven, before you make this soup so they will be ready to go when the soup is finished.

-Then, I cook my orzo pasta.
-It is important to under-cook the pasta by a few minutes so it doesn’t get mushy when you simmer it in the soup.
+The next step is to cook the orzo pasta.
+It is important to slightly under-cook the pasta by a couple minutes so it doesn’t get mushy when you simmer it in the soup.
 I don’t cook it completely with the soup because then the orzo would suck up all the stock.

-I add the broth, water, fresh baby spinach, the orzo, and a bunch of delicious Italian seasonings to a big pot and bring it to a boil.
-You can also add carrots and chopped fresh onions if you wish.
+Add the broth, fresh baby spinach, cooked orzo, and a bunch of delicious Italian seasonings to a big pot and bring it to a simmer.

-I highly recommended using fresh baby spinach because it doesn’t have the weird aftertaste that frozen or canned spinach has.
+I highly recommended using fresh baby spinach – it doesn’t have the weird aftertaste that frozen or canned spinach has.

-After simmering for ten minutes, the spinach will be wilted, the orzo cooked through, and the soup ready to eat!
+After simmering for about five minutes, the spinach will be wilted, and the orzo cooked through.
+Time to eat.